hellbox/srob-migration/content/reviews/finding-each-other-in-the-dark.md

 name = "Finding each other in the dark" title = "Finding each other in the dark" dek = "Last night, the Reading Through It Book Club got together to discuss Hope in the Dark.
-Here's what the meeting was like." facebookauto = "Last night, the Reading Through It Book Club got together to discuss Rebecca Solnit's great book Hope in the Dark.
+Here's what the meeting was like." type = "Review"facebookauto = "Last night, the Reading Through It Book Club got together to discuss Rebecca Solnit's great book Hope in the Dark.
 Here's what it was like:" twitterauto = "Last night, we gathered to discuss Hope in the Dark.
 Here's what it was like:" reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/hope-in-the-dark.md"]